What can I expect when I visit Rose Hill?

 What is the worship service like?

 It usually lasts about an hour.
 Someone will welcome everyone and make a few announcements.
-We usually begin the worship service with a Scripture reading followed by prayer.
 We'll sing several songs of praise and worship.
+Similar to that of the early church, the singing in our worship to the Lord is a cappella (vocal only).
+There is nothing to compare to the sound of God's people joining together in a beautiful harmony of voices.
+We'll have a Scripture reading followed by prayer.
 Every Sunday we remember our Savior and His sacrifice through partaking of the Lord's Supper.
 We thank God for our blessings and joyously give back to Him.
 (You are welcome to participate in communion and in the contribution, but please don't feel obligated.)
 Our minister will share a Bible-based lesson that is intended to uplift and encourage all of us to walk closer to the Lord.
 We'll close with a prayer, followed by lots of friendly people hugging and talking.

 What's available for my kids?

 Children are very important at Rose Hill (and we have a lot of them).
-For the littlest ones, we have a recently-updated nursery that our parents love.
-It's extra-clean and extra-fun.
+For the littlest ones, we have a nursery that is extra-clean and extra-fun.
 And if you choose to leave your children in the nursery during the worship service, you can be confident that they will be cared for by very loving and capable attendants.
-Our Bible class teachers know that each child is unique, and they seek to engage every child in the stories and truths of Scripture.
-On Sunday evenings, we further minister to children through Children's Bible Hour, a special program that provides a worship and learning experience designed specifically for a younger audience.
+From the time they are babies, children attend great Bible classes.
+In September 2017, we began an exciting new program called Bible Discovery Zone.
+Children from age 4 through 5th grade rotate through 6 different rooms (Creation Station, Lord's Way Cafe, Bible Museum, etc.) on both Sundays and Wednesdays to help them learn Bible stories and lessons in a fun and memorable way.
+On Sunday evenings, we further minister to children through Leadership Training, a special program that provides a worship and learning experience designed specifically for a younger audience.

 What do you have to offer to teens?